urschrei/linalg/README.md

 [coordinates.pickle](data/coordinates.pickle) contains observed coordinates for the weighted least squares transform, while [year_distance.pickle](data/year_distance.pickle) contains the data for the ordinary least squares transform.

+The matrices are described for the least squares methods using a [patsy](http://patsy.readthedocs.org/en/latest/overview.html) formula, which is similar to those used in *R*, though they can also be specified in terms of endog/exog (or `y` and `X` etc.) using the uppercase versions of the methods found in `statsmodels.formula.api`

 It's apparent from the scatter plot shown at the top of the page that the affine transformation is the more accurate of the two, however we can compare the quality of the two transformations by obtaining the sigma zero value, which is the standard error of the *weighted residual variance* for each transform, and can be calculated by taking the square root of the `mse_resid` or `scale` attribute of the result object:

 **Standard error of the affine transform**: 0.0048